Research-Imperium/SoKDeFiAttacks/CONTRIBUTING.md

 Thank you for your interest in contributing to the "SoK: Decentralized Finance (DeFi) Attacks" research project!
 We truly appreciate contributions from the community, and we're excited to see the growth and improvements from collective knowledge.
 Here's how you can help:

-## Code of Conduct

-By participating in this project, you are expected to uphold our Code of Conduct.
-(Note: Make sure you have a Code of Conduct file, or you can omit this section.)

 ## Setting Up

 1. Fork the Repository: Click the 'fork' button at the top-right corner of this repository.